 But all this begs the question: Just because something is a decades-old stereotype, does it make it true today?
 Does midlife foster more carelessness or thoughtfulness?

 Table of Contents

-An interesting thing to note is that this stage in our lives is actually not experienced at the big four-oh point.
-It’s at a bit later.
-According to the research published on The Conversation, it manifests during different times for men and women.
-For the former group, it is between thirty-five and forty-five, and for the latter—it’s between forty-five and fifty-four.
+An interesting thing to note is that one study shows that it manifests during different times for middle aged women and men.
+For the former group, it is between thirty-five and forty-five, and for the latter, it’s between forty-five and fifty-four.
 Other studies place lock-bottom around fifty for both genders.

 As described in the common literature, the “typical” symptoms of midlife crisis are:

-- Anger at oneself for not being as successful as the Joneses
+- Anger at oneself for not being as successful as others

 - Nostalgia about the younger years